 - Free TLS uses a shared domain name and may not be suitable for a production environment if the domain name you use matters.
-For that, you'll need a paid TLS option (/guides/detailed-product-descriptions/tls-service-options). - When using free TLS, you cannot DNS alias your own domain (for example, www.example.org) to the shared domain.
+For that, you'll need a paid TLS option. - When using free TLS, you cannot DNS alias your own domain (for example, www.example.org) to the shared domain.
 If you do, a TLS name mismatch warning will appear in the browser.
-The only way to avoid the mismatch error is to order a paid TLS option (/guides/detailed-product-descriptions/tls-service-options). - When using free TLS, all traffic is routed through Fastly's entire global network.
+The only way to avoid the mismatch error is to order a paid TLS option. - When using free TLS, all traffic is routed through Fastly's entire global network.
 If you need the ability to route traffic through specific POPs, order a paid TLS option.